 In addition, larger liquidity pools are beneficial to users because they allow for larger swaps to happen without skewing the token to ETH ratio too far along the curve.
-Uniswap incentives users to add liquidity to pools by rewarding providers with fees that are collected by the protocol.
-A 0.3% fee is taken for swapping between Ether and a token and roughly a 0.6% is token for token to tokens swaps.
+Uniswap incentivises users to add liquidity to pools by rewarding liquidity providers with fees that are collected by the protocol.
+A 0.3% fee is taken for swapping between Ether and a token and roughly 0.6% is token for token to tokens swaps.

 Lastly, special ERC20 tokens known as liquidity tokens are minted to the provider’s address in proportion to how much liquidity they contributed to the pool.
 The tokens are burned when the user wants to receive the liquidity they contributed plus the fees that we accumulated while their liquidity was locked.